 This will be outlined in the offer letter in terms of process and what supporting information we require.
 It will include returning a payment claim form with information about the project and its impact.
-Claims will need to be supported by invoices and copies of any reports produced with the help of our grant.
+Claims will need to be supported by an architect or chartered surveyor's interim certificate or, for project development grants, invoices and copies of any reports produced with the help of our grant.
 If on receipt of invoices, costs have reduced, we will reduce our grant offer to 50% of costs incurred, excluding VAT.